DragonRuby/dragonruby-game-toolkit-contrib/docs/api/geometry.md

 ?> `:anchor_x`, and `anchor_y` is taken into consideration if the objects respond to these methods.

 Here is an example where one rectangle is stationary, and another rectangle is controlled using directional input.
-The rectangles change color from blue to read if they intersect.
+The rectangles change color from blue to red if they intersect.

 ```ruby
 def tick args